mimmol99/chatbot-LLM-RAG/README.md

 An example of LLM-RAG architecture:
 ![alt text](https://github.com/DLfrontiere/chatbot-LLM-RAG/blob/main/images/rag-chatbot-architecture-1.png?raw=true)

-In particular has been used:
+In particular in this repository has been used:
 - PyPDFLoader to load PDF files and transform in Document objects
-- RecursiveCharacterTextSplitter for documetns splitting
+- RecursiveCharacterTextSplitter for documents splitting
 - HuggingFaceBgeEMbeddings for documents embedding
 - Chroma for vector storing
 - ParentDocumentRetriever to retrieve child and parent chunks using similarity